Making the motivic group structure on the endomorphisms of the projective line explicit: Group completion

 \begin{theorem} Let $k=\bbF_q$ be a finite field.
-Then conjecture \ref{conj:GG_0_and_GG_are_the_whole_group} is true, i.e., the inclusions $\GG_0(\bbF_q) \subseteq [\J,\ato]\naif$ and $\GG(\bbF_q) \subseteq [\J,\PP]\naif$ are equalities. \end{theorem} \begin{proof} By remark \ref{rem:proving_GG0_is_enough_for_conjecture} it suffices to prove the assertion for $\GG_0(\bbF_q)$.
-By propositions \ref{prop:GG0_is_isomorphic_to_K1MW_abstract} and \ref{prop:calculation_of_K1MW_and_GG0_finite_fields}, both $\GG_0(\bbF_q)$ and $K_1^{MW}(\bbF_q)$ are finite groups of the same cardinality.
-Since $[\PP,\ato]^{\AAA}$ and $K_1^{MW}(\bbF_q)$ are isomorphic and since $\cc_0 \colon [\J,\ato]\naif \to [\PP,\ato]^{\AAA}$ is an isomorphism, $[\J,\ato]\naif$ is a finite group of the same cardinality as $\GG_0(\bbF_q)$ as well.
+Then Conjecture \ref{conj:GG_0_and_GG_are_the_whole_group} is true, i.e., the inclusions $\GG_0(\bbF_q) \subseteq [\J,\ato]\naif$ and $\GG(\bbF_q) \subseteq [\J,\PP]\naif$ are equalities. \end{theorem} \begin{proof} By Remark \ref{rem:proving_GG0_is_enough_for_conjecture} it suffices to prove the assertion for $\GG_0(\bbF_q)$.
+By Propositions \ref{prop:GG0_is_isomorphic_to_K1MW_abstract} and \ref{prop:calculation_of_K1MW_and_GG0_finite_fields}, both $\GG_0(\bbF_q)$ and $K_1^{\mathrm{MW}}(\bbF_q)$ are finite groups of the same cardinality.
+Since $[\PP,\ato]^{\AAA}$ and $K_1^{\mathrm{MW}}(\bbF_q)$ are isomorphic and since $\cc_0 \colon [\J,\ato]\naif \to [\PP,\ato]^{\AAA}$ is an isomorphism, $[\J,\ato]\naif$ is a finite group of the same cardinality as $\GG_0(\bbF_q)$ as well.
 Hence $\GG_0(\bbF_q) \subseteq [\J,\ato]\naif$ is an inclusion of finite groups of the same cardinality.
 This implies that the inclusion $\GG_0(\bbF_q) \subseteq [\J,\ato]\naif$ is an equality. \end{proof}

 We conclude this section with the following observation.
-While proposition \ref{prop:GG0_is_isomorphic_to_K1MW_abstract} shows that there is an isomorphism between $\GG_0(k)$ and $K_1^{MW}(k)$, the proof of proposition \ref{prop:calculation_of_K1MW_and_GG0_finite_fields} suggests that the following map provides a concrete isomorphism.
-We consider this an interesting observation about $K_1^{MW}(k)$ that arises from our work on maps $\J \to \ato$.
+While Proposition \ref{prop:GG0_is_isomorphic_to_K1MW_abstract} shows that there is an isomorphism between $\GG_0(k)$ and $K_1^{MW}(k)$, the proof of Proposition \ref{prop:calculation_of_K1MW_and_GG0_finite_fields} suggests that the following map provides a concrete isomorphism.
+We consider this an interesting observation about $K_1^{\mathrm{MW}}(k)$ that arises from our work on maps $\J \to \ato$.

-\begin{proposition} Let $k$ be one of the following fields: a field in which every unit is a square, a finite field, or $\bbR$.
-Then the assignment $[u] \mapsto [g_{u,1}]$ defines an isomorphism $\kappa \colon K_1^{MW}(k) \to \GG_0(k)$. \end{proposition} \begin{proof} We will show that $K_1^{MW}(k)$ and $\GG_0(k)$ are generated by the classes $[u]$ and $[g_{u,1}]$, respectively, and that these generators satisfy exactly the same type of relations.
+\begin{proposition} Let $k$ be one of the following fields: a quadratically closed field, a finite field, or $\bbR$.
+Then the assignment $[u] \mapsto [g_{u,1}]$ defines an isomorphism $\kappa \colon K_1^{\mathrm{MW}}(k) \to \GG_0(k)$. \end{proposition} \begin{proof} We will show that $K_1^{\mathrm{MW}}(k)$ and $\GG_0(k)$ are generated by the classes $[u]$ and $[g_{u,1}]$, respectively, and that these generators satisfy exactly the same type of relations.
 This implies that $\kappa$ is both a well-defined homomorphism and an isomorphism.
 We will prove the claim by looking at each type of field separately.